-Many British expats will be heading back to the capital and could be staying in central London hotels during the Olympics.
+Many British expats will be heading back to the capital and could be staying in Boutique Hotels London during the Olympics.

 Research by Lloyds TSB International suggests that around 385,000 expats are returning to the country in time for London 2012 this summer.

 The largest number of overseas Brits will be coming from Spain, where 275,000 people have got tickets to return this summer.

 Richard Musty, director of expatriate banking at Lloyds, said “2012 is a monumental year for the United Kingdom.
 With the Queen’s Diamond Jubilee and now the London Olympics, Britain is at the centre of the world stage.

 “Seeing Britain on show throughout the world is a huge source of pride, and it speaks volumes that so many are coming back to see the Olympics.”

 It was recently estimated that the London 2012 Olympic and Paralympic Games could account for a £16.5 billion boost to Britain’s GDP.
 The data published by the Lloyds Banking Group showed that construction of new buildings and venues as well as the impact on tourism during the Games could play a significant role in economic performance for the country.